-Employee benefits are typically the second-highest expense for employers—right behind payroll.
-But unlike payroll, benefits are difficult to budget for each year because the upcoming annual renewal rate can feel like a mystery.
+Many employers are facing high demand and staff shortages right now, and insurance carriers are no exception.
+This is stretching carrier resources, and without proper preparation, can impact your renewal rate and tighten the timeline.
+Benefits are difficult to budget for each year because the upcoming annual renewal rate can feel like a mystery.
 Knowing what to do before and during the process of negotiating benefit renewals can increase your success.

 Knowing how to approach the annual renewal with health insurance carrier, pharmacy benefits manager (PBM) and other players can help the savvy employer save some money while maintaining the same level of benefits as before.
-The ticket is planning for the annual renewal all year long, which removes the mystery and leads to a predictable rate.
+Planning for the annual renewal all year long removes the mystery and leads to a predictable rate.

 Here are three keys to negotiating the annual renewal with your carrier: